Pluvialis/Pluvialis/README.md

 I'm a new student of hacking and cybersecurity.
 My goal is to do red team work for good folks.

-Reach me on [TryHackMe](https://tryhackme.com/r/p/Pluvialis) for any reason!
+Reach me here or on [TryHackMe](https://tryhackme.com/r/p/Pluvialis) for any reason!
 I am friendly :)

 <!--